fastrgv/RufasSok/README.md

-# RufaSok
+# RufaSok  using GLFW3, OpenAL audio
 -------------------------------------------------------------

 ## What's new:

-**ver 2.5.0 -- 3nov20**
-* Replaced SFML-audio with simpler asynchronous calls to system WAV players.
-* Greatly simplified build process.

-**ver 2.4.2 -- 19sep20**
+**ver 2.5.1 -- 20feb2021**
+* Fixed annoying changes of user-set window size/position.
+* Upgraded to OpenAL sound.
-* Updated all glfw libs to v3.3.2.
+* Updated autosolvers.
-* Removed unused linux libraries.
-* Included [yet unused] linux sound library with soundloop capability.
+* Added more capable hbox4 autosolver.
+* Added visual aid that shows
+	* possible destinations when a box is clicked.
-* Added on-screen message when setpoint is saved.
+	* possible sources when a goal is clicked.
-* Added "rufasok.bat" for Windows users.
-* Made direct ALSA sound the default build for linux.

-**ver 2.4.1 -- 18jan20**
-* Vastly improved linux portability.

-**ver 2.4.0 -- 04jan20**
-* Converted to GLFW3;
-* Improved compile scripts;
-* Improved key bindings;

-**ver 2.3.6 -- 26nov19**
-* Repaired a library problem with GNU/Linux build that limited portability.
-* No problems with Mac/OSX or M.S.
-Windows builds.

 **See complete revision history at end of file**